-The machine is a free-swinging modell i.e. the outer drum and motor bridge are suspended Fig. (19)

-in the machine chassis via a spring suspension with a strong spring in each corner of the machine.
+This machine is a free-swinging model i.e. the outer drum and motor bridge are suspended in the machine chassis via a spring suspension with a strong spring in each corner of the machine.
 Each spring has a shock absorber which dampens the movement of the machine.

-The wash drum or inner drum is driven by two motors via a V-belt: one motor for washing and distribution speed and one for spin speed.
+The inner drum is driven by two motors via a V-belt: one motor for washing and distribution speed and one for extract speed.
 The inner drum is mounted in the outer drum with two heavy duty bearings at the back plate and is sealed with two V-rings.

-The motors are suspended underneath on a motor support with a belt tensioning device.
+The two motors are suspended underneath on a motor support with a belt tensioning device.
 The motors are mechanically coupled to each other with V-belts.
-During wash and distribution speed the spin motor transmits power to the drum.
+During wash and distribution speed the spin motor transmits power to the drum, through a clutch arrangement.